RoxyFarhad/stryd-web-challenge/README.md

 You'll be evaluated on (in no particular order):

-1. The overall user experience and design of the application
+1. Knowledge of JavaScript, HTML, CSS and framework best practices
+2. Overall user experience
-2. The speed and efficiency of the app
+3. The speed and efficiency of the app
-3. The correctness of computations & stability of the app
+4. The correctness of computations & stability of the app
-4. Overall application architecture and code quality
+5. Overall application architecture and code quality

 ## Requirements